hubblo-org/scaphandre/README.md

     rustc --version
     rustc 1.48.0 (7eac88abb 2020-11-16)

+To be sure to be up to date, you may install rust from the [official website](https://www.rust-lang.org/) instead of your package manager.

 You'll find existing releases and packages [here](https://github.com/hubblo-org/scaphandre/releases).

 To hack *scaph*, or simply be up to date with latest developments, you can download scaphandre from the main branch: